KevinAst/feature-router/README.md

 routing establishes a Routing Precedence _as defined by your application state_**!

-As an example, an `'auth'` feature can take "routing precedence" over the `'xyz' feature, by simply resolving to an appropriate screen until the user is authenticated (say a SignIn screen or an authorization splash screen when appropriate).
+As an example, an `'auth'` feature can take **routing precedence** over an `'xyz'` feature, by simply resolving to an appropriate screen until the user is authenticated _(say a SignIn screen or an authorization splash screen during auth processing)_.

 This means the the `'xyz'` feature can be assured the user is authenticated!
-You will never see logic in an `'xyz'` screen that redirects to a login screen if the user is not authenticated.
+You will never see logic in the `'xyz'` feature that redirects to a login screen if the user is not authenticated.  **Very natural and goof-proof!!!**

 ## Configuration